 Remove the pan from the heat, add the chocolate, and mix until it's melted and smooth.

-In medium-sized mixing bowl, whisk the egg yolks with 1/3 cup of the sugar and the salt.
+In a medium-sized mixing bowl, whisk the egg yolks with 1/3 cup of the sugar and the salt.
 Whisk until it's smooth, at least 30 seconds.

 As gradually as possible, whisk the egg mixture into the chocolate mixture.
 Once it's smooth, strain it into another bowl, and let it cool for at least 10 minutes.
 Then use a large spoon to skim any foam from the surface.